SANGNGUYEN24/bkquiz/README.md

 # Quiz Maker is an application for making quizzes
 ## Quiz Maker for Android

-> This version is for testing, you have not delete the quiz yet, sth maybe confused.
+> This version is for testing, you have not delete the quiz yet, sth maybe confusing.
 I will release next version soon (～￣▽￣)～

 You can download version 2.0 here: [Download Quiz Maker](https://appdistribution.firebase.dev/i/83bec178745c2adf)